agrifooddatacanada/OCA_data_set_validator/README.md

 ## Usage

 ### Installation
-Install the package by typing `pip install oca_ds_validator` to the console.
+Install the package by typing `pip install oca-ds-validator==0.0.2` to the console.
 Then you could import the classes from any Python scripts.

+- The package can be found here: [oca_ds_validator](https://pypi.org/project/oca-ds-validator/0.0.2/)

 ### Validation steps
 1. Import the OCA Bundle using `OCABundle(path)`.